-AUGUSTA, Ga. - The Transportation Security Administration discovered a loaded firearm at an Augusta Regional Airport (AGS) checkpoint today.
+AUGUSTA, Ga. - The Transportation Security Administration discovered a loaded firearm at the Augusta Regional Airport (AGS) checkpoint this morning.

 While firearms may be transported in checked baggage (provided they are declared to the airline, in a proper carrying case and unloaded), they are prohibited in carry-on bags.

-This is the sixth firearm discovered at the security checkpoint by TSA officers at AGS in 2015.
-A total of three firearms were found at AGS in the calendar year 2014.
+This is the third firearm discovered by TSA officers at the AGS security checkpoint in 2018.
+A total of six were found last year.